GabrielEdogawa/gabrieledogawa.github.io/_pages/about.md

 I received the Ph.D. degree from <b>Southern Methodist University</b>, *Dallas*, *TX*, in 2021, the M.S. degree from <b>Illinois Institute of Technology</b>, *Chicago*, *IL*, in 2017, and the B. Eng. degree from <b>Hunan University</b>, *Changsha*, *China*, in 2016, all majoring in Electrical Engineering.
 My Ph.D. advisor is [Prof. Jianhui Wang, IEEE Fellow](https://sites.google.com/site/eejhwang/).
 My Master advisor is [Prof. Zuyi Li, IEEE Fellow](https://www.iit.edu/directory/people/zuyi-li).

-I serve as Reviewer for many reputable journals, e.g., <div class="tooltip">Hover over me</div>, *Applied Energy*, *IEEE Transactions on Smart Grid*, *IEEE Transactions on Power Systems*, *IEEE Transactions on Sustainable Energy*, etc. I love deep-diving in <b>Operations Research</b>, <b>Artificial Intelligence</b> and their applications in <b>Energy Market</b>.
+I serve as Reviewer for many reputable journals, e.g., <span class="tooltip" data-tooltip="This is a tooltip text.">hoverable text</span>. *Applied Energy*, *IEEE Transactions on Smart Grid*, *IEEE Transactions on Power Systems*, *IEEE Transactions on Sustainable Energy*, etc. I love deep-diving in <b>Operations Research</b>, <b>Artificial Intelligence</b> and their applications in <b>Energy Market</b>.
 Though I have settled in the U.S. energy industry, I still hold tremendous passion for academic research, so I look forward to connecting with fellow researchers!

 <div class="button-row">
   <a href="zh" class="fancy-button">中文</a>